Sami-1203/Retail_cohort_analysis-/README.md

 # Cohort Analysis using SQL
-This project involves a cohort analysis of an online retail dataset using SQL to explore customer trends and behavior over time.
-Cohort analysis is a method that groups users based on shared characteristics, such as their first purchase month, to track patterns like retention.
-The goal is to apply key data analysis skills, including:
+This project uses SQL to perform a cohort retention analysis on an online retail dataset to understand customer behavior and drop-off trends over time.
+Customers are grouped by their first purchase month, and their activity is tracked to calculate retention rates.

+Key tasks included:

-Handling missing values
+Handling missing data

-Extracting month from dates
+Extracting date features

-Assigning cohorts to transactions
+Assigning cohorts and cohort indices

-Calculating cohort index

-Creating a retention table
+Creating and analyzing retention tables

-Interpreting retention rates

-The dataset comes from the UCI Machine Learning Repository and includes transactions from a UK-based online gift retailer between December 1, 2010, and December 9, 2011.
-Many of the customers are wholesalers.
+The dataset, sourced from the UCI Machine Learning Repository, contains transactions from a UK-based online gift retailer between December 2010 and December 2011, with many customers being wholesalers.